PCOS Causes, Symptoms and Using CBD as a Treatment

 Doctor: Hmm, you may have something called PCOS.

-Sarah: Oh thank God, I was freaking out.
-I don’t know anyone else who’s had these problems.
-What’s PCOS and what’s causing it?
+Sarah: Oh, thank God, I was freaking out.
+I don't know anyone else who's had these problems.
+What's PCOS, and what's causing it?

 Everything you need to know about PCOS

-Countless numbers of women are left frustrated by their doctors and the lack of a permanent solution to PCOS, which is actually the leading cause of infertility in the world, and bizarrely not many people know about it.
-Fortunately our understanding of PCOS is slowly improving, and we do have solutions to treat the effects of PCOS quite effectively.
+Countless numbers of women are left frustrated by their doctors and the lack of a permanent solution to PCOS, which is the leading cause of infertility in the world, and bizarrely not many people know about it.
+Fortunately, our understanding of PCOS is slowly improving, and we do have solutions to treat the effects of PCOS quite effectively.

-But first…what’s actually going on in the body?
+But first…what's going on in the body?

-Individuals with PCOS actually have very high levels of insulin resistance, which is more commonly associated with Type 2 diabetes.
+Individuals with PCOS have very high levels of insulin resistance, which is more commonly associated with Type 2 diabetes.
 When individuals who do not have PCOS eat white carbohydrates, the glucose enters their system and triggers the pancreas to release insulin so that the muscles uptake the glucose and turn it into energy.

 What can PCOS patients take to help them?

 Combination Birth control Pill